Tell me about the Juvenile Diabetes Research Foundation (JDRF) and what makes it a unique place to work

 Sum up what it’s like to work at JDRF

-Our 2017 staff survey told us that 90 per cent of our staff enjoy their work, feel motivated and have job satisfaction, citing their colleagues, the supporters and organisational culture as reasons for this.
+Our 2018 staff survey told us that 90 per cent of our staff enjoy their work, feel proud to work at JDRF and have job satisfaction, citing their colleagues, the supporters and organisational culture as reasons for this.